sqreen/twofa/README.md

 ## Overview

 `twofa` is written in Swift.
-It uses the macOS keychain API to store one-time password generation parameters using the [`.userPresence`](https://developer.apple.com/documentation/security/secaccesscontrolcreateflags/1392879-userpresence) constraint.
+It uses the macOS keychain API to store one-time password generation parameters using the [`.userPresence`](https://developer.apple.com/documentation/security/secaccesscontrolcreateflags/1392879-userpresence) and [`.whenPasscodeSetThisDeviceOnly`](https://developer.apple.com/documentation/security/ksecattraccessiblewhenpasscodesetthisdeviceonly) constraints.

 This constraint will require the user's password or TouchID to access the data.